carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 </xs:group>
 ```

-Of course, it is also possible to assign further attributes to the elements of a complex type.
+Of course, it is also possible to assign further attributes to the elements of a complexType.
 To do this, the attribute itself is created in the form of a simple element and assigned to the corresponding element to which it is to apply.

 ```xsd